Decisions for All Our Tomorrows

 It can be challenging to extrapolate decisions, the changes which are implemented now, into the distant future.
 It is possible, though, and rather than the short-term, selfish modus operandi where instant gratification and protection of the status quo provide impetus, we can look to adopt a different philosophy and set of principles.

 I speak here of an ancient way, the Seventh Generation Principles.
 Indigenous peoples all over the world have had a version of this philosophy in place for many years.
-The Native Indians have had such a charter in place for over a thousand years, and every decision is made through the lens of what might happen seven generations into the future.
+The Native Indians have had such a charter in place for over a thousand years.
+Every decision is made through the lens of what might happen seven generations into the future.

 It says that in every decision, be it personal, governmental or corporate, we must consider how it will affect our descendants seven generations into the future.
 For me, this is hope, love, commitment, sustainability and truth.